-Our College demands high standards of behavior and endeavors to encourage good habits of work and behavior from the moment a student enters the College.
+Our College demands high standards of behaviour and endeavors to encourage good habits of work and behaviour from the moment a student enters the College.

-All staff are expected to promote good behavior and self-discipline amongst students and to deal appropriately with any unacceptable behavior.
+All staff are expected to promote good behaviour and self-discipline amongst students and to deal appropriately with any unacceptable behaviour.
 Punctual attendance at lessons, prep, bed check, etc. is required.
-It is appreciated that there will be variations in staff acceptance and tolerance of students' behavior in class depending on the nature of the class and content of the lessons but behavior which does not allow constructive teaching and learning is unacceptable.
+It is appreciated that there will be variations in staff acceptance and tolerance of students' behaviour in class depending on the nature of the class and content of the lessons but behaviour which does not allow constructive teaching and learning is unacceptable.

 All staff have a duty to ensure that disruption is not tolerated.
-Through regular discussions at departmental meetings the College endeavors to ensure that staff apply all standards fairly and consistently.
+Through regular discussions at departmental meetings the College endeavours to ensure that staff apply all standards fairly and consistently.